Quick Reference

 - local computer directory that stores cloned repositories

-Glossary Term Entry Location: Tools & Techniques - workspace
+Glossary Term Entry Location: Tools & Techniques, Development Essentials, Git & Version Control - workspace

 X